 Getting a prenatal massage during the first trimester can contribute to morning sickness and trigger dizziness so you might want to put that plan off in your calendar.
 Not to mention, the first 12 weeks are deemed to be a critical time period where there is a risk for miscarriage.
 While miscarriage is hardly caused by massage, it is always best to stay away from possible harm.
 Therefore, wait until you are in your second trimester or after you have passed the first four months of pregnancy.

-Plus, the second semester is when you will start to notice visible changes on your body.
+Plus, the second trimester is when you will start to notice visible changes on your body.
 This is a pretty good thing because that means you can see effective changes after you have completed your prenatal massage sessions.
 Your massage therapist will avoid tummy massage as it can make you uncomfortable and/or mess with your baby’s position.
 Do not lie on your back during the massage as well as the weight of your baby can compress blood vessels and reduce the placenta circulation which carries the oxygen to your fetus.
 You will normally be requested by the therapist to lie on your side.

 During pregnancy, there will be hormones released that can cause overwhelming stress for to-be mothers.
 If this sounds like something you are going through, then you should consider prenatal massage as it can help reduce stress hormones and make the whole journey less mentally taxing.